We offer appropriate training to long term users who want to use the Cleanroom facilities themselves.

 If you want to have ad-hoc or personal training, then an additional charge to cover the trainer's time will be added.
 This will more than double the cost for a training session,

-Autonomous User: This person can book and use equipment for established procedures within the guidelines laid out in the Standard Operating Procedures (SOP).
+Autonomous: This person can book and use equipment at any time the laboratory is open, including Peak hours, Out of Hours and weekends, They must follow established procedures within the guidelines laid out in the Standard Operating Procedures (SOP).
 They shall not modify the equipment, or introduce new procedures to it.
-You will become an Autonomous User after a training is validated by Staff.
+You will become an Autonomous User after your apllication for Full 24/7 LCN Card access to the lab is approved.

 SuperUser: This person is an expert in the equipment.
 They can train people in its use can configure the equipment and introduce new procedures to it.
 They will create SOP's for the machine.
 These people are most likely to be the technical team or certain nominated long term users.